behdad88/-Data-Science-Projects-/Simple Various Techniques(Machine Learning)/08-Natural Language Processing(NLP)/.ipynb_checkpoints/README-checkpoint.md

 A very well-known model in NLP is the Bag of Words model.
 It is a model used to preprocess the texts to classify before fitting the classification algorithms on the observations containing the texts.

-This Repo, consist of :

-- Clean texts to prepare them for the Machine Learning models,
-- Create a Bag of Words model,
-- Apply Machine Learning models onto this Bag of Worlds model.

 In fact, a typical interaction between humans and machines using Natural Language Processing could go as follows:
 1. A human talks to the machine
 2. The machine captures the audio